-C. Department Rights
+C. Department rights

 The Department reserves the right, at its sole discretion and at any time, to rescind, suspend or amend this NOFA and any or all of its provisions.
-If such an action occurs, to fund any, or all, activities offered herein, or if the Department's authority to operate the Department will notify interested parties via its listserv email tool and website.
+If such an action occurs, the Department will notify interested parties via its listserv email tool and website.